-Vietnam recorded a trade surplus of US$2.76 billion in the first 11 months of the year, or 1.4% of total export turnover, according to the Ministry of Industry and Trade (MoIT).
+The agriculture sector enjoyed a trade surplus of 8.8 billion USD in the first 11 months of this year, 1.5 billion USD higher than the same period last year, according to the Ministry of Agriculture and Rural Development.